mackron/c89atomic/README.md

 between c89atomic and stdatomic.

   * All operations require an explicit size which is specified by the name of the function, and only 8-, 16-, 32- and 64-bit operations are supported.
-Objects of an arbitrary sizes are not supported.
+Objects of arbitrary sizes are not supported.
   * Some extra APIs are included:
     - `c89atomic_compare_and_swap_*()`
     - `c89atomic_test_and_set_*()`